 Putting Yourself in Someone Else’s Shoes

 What about the man who fell asleep during an important presentation?
 Maybe his wife has filed for a divorce and it’s stressing him.
 Or maybe he is having a burnout at work because of high workload.
-Instead of humiliating him for nodding off, an empathic supervisor will try to find out where the problem was.
+Instead of humiliating him for nodding off, an empathic supervisor will try to find out the source of the problem.

-On the other hand, being empathetic, you will not be quick to criticize.
+On the other hand, by being empathetic, you will not be quick to criticize people negatively.
 You can understand how the other person feels in his situation.
 You’ll understand why the girl is miserable and why she considers her life unbearable.
 With empathy, you will find out the man’s side of the story instead of humiliating him.

 You might not have the same experience as the other person, but you have the ability to see things as they do.
 In short, you see others as people who are capable of making their own choice even when their choice seems irrational to you.
 You don’t hold stereotypes of race, ethnicity, gender and other dividing factors.
 Rather, you are aware of how similar you are to other human beings because of shared experiences.